-Housing Choice Vouchers forfeited in Q4 2021 This figure refers to vouchers families were unable to place in service.
+Housing Choice Vouchers forfeited in Q1 2022 This figure refers to vouchers families were unable to place in service.
 Traditionally, this has usually resulted from rent exceeding the Public Housing Authority's ability to adequately subsidize the voucher holder's portion of, or a landlord's unwillingness to participate in, the Section 8 Housing Choice Voucher program.
 Another scenario resulting in forfeiture can involve Public Housing residents who ultimately make a choice to stay in their current unit.
 This is not uncommon, as the individuals may find that living with a voucher is more costly than living in a public housing unit.
 And some simply do not search for a unit because they have existing housing they are not ready or willing to leave, or have circumstances otherwise preventing a housing search.

-Page 5 March housing openings with one or more accessible features $\downarrow$ down from 147 last year.
+Page 5 April housing openings with one or more accessible features $\downarrow$ down from 121 last year.
 Source: Minneapolis Public Housing Authority.
-NOTE: Q1 2022 data was not available at the time this report was produced.
 Source: Waiting list openings advertised on HousingLink include Public Housing, Project Based Section 8, Tax Credit, and more.
 Source: Advertised vacancies on HousingLink.org featuring one or more accessible features.

-HousingLink.org

-Rental Housing Stock

-Licensed Rental Units - Q1 2022
+Rental Housing Stock Licensed Rental Units - Q1 2022

 Source: Analysis of City of Minneapolis Regulatory Services rental license data.
 Note: The City of Minneapolis uses a tiered rating system as part of their rental process.
 Tier 3 rentals are those which require excessive city services, are poorly maintained or managed, and may be at a higher risk for fire damage.
 Tier 3 rentals are additionally on the most frequent inspection cycle (one-year).
 In 2020 Regulatory Services updated the Tiering system to better reflect the known property conditions of rental units and to prioritize inspections.
-Source: As of March 2021 we are obtaining this data from Insider AirBnB, an independent aggregator of AirBnB data at insideairbnb.com.
+Source: As of April 2021 we are obtaining this data from Insider AirBnB, an independent aggregator of AirBnB data at insideairbnb.com.